 In this proposal, it is proposed that a bitstream staring from a CRA picture can be conforming.
 Such a conforming bitstream may or may not contain leading pictures associated with the CRA picture.
 A leading picture associated with a CRA picture is a coded picture that follows the CRA picture in decoding order but precedes the CRA picture in output order.
 The proposed normative changes include: 1) skipping the decoding and output of the leading pictures associated with the starting CRA picture, when present; 2) HRD modifications to guarantee that all bitstream conforming conditions are fulfilled by a conforming bitstream starting with a CRA picture, regardless of whether the leading pictures associated with the CRA picture are present.

 Revision 1 of this document provides the required spec text changes need to enable bistreams starting with a CRA picture with leading pictures being present to be conforming.
 The text is included in an attachment to this document.

+Revision 2 of this document provides an improved specification text changes needed to enable bistreams starting with a CRA picture with leading pictures being present to be conforming.
+The text is included in an attachment to this document.
+The improvement is about specification of the varaiables for the previous POC MSB values and the previous POC LSB values for the CRA picture that starts the bitstream, for derviation of the POC value.
+It was commented that SPS activation process would also need to be changed for bitstreams starting at a CRA picture, but it seemed that the SPS activation process in the latest WD is sufficient without changes.

 Introduction